|Phone: (304) 284-7412

 If you see a pothole on your street, and it is not a WVDOH maintained road, please use the following link to report the pot hole.

-Prior to a winter weather event, brine is sprayed onto City Streets to reduce the snows ability to stick to the road surface.
-As snow begins to accumiliate on roads, street plowing is performed in a specific order to ensure that emergency services can get into all neighborhoods by main roads.
+Prior to a winter weather event, brine is sprayed onto City Streets to reduce the snows ability to stick to the road surface, although it is not suitable in every situation.
+As snow begins to accumulate on roads, street plowing is performed in a specific order to ensure that emergency services can get into all neighborhoods by main roads.
 These roads are the top priority, as time and conditions determine, other side roads will be cleared throughout neighborhoods based on the amount of traffic flow on streets.

 Shoveling Driveway Tip